-I began recording sound professionally on BBC Storyville’s “Simon Mann’s African Coup” that I was camera assisting on in Equatorial Guinea, West Africa.
-Until that time, sound design, recording and editing had been my hobby and art school specialism.
-Thereafter, I recorded sound in additional to lensing films myself, and am now a dedicated sound recordist working on influential international broadcast and feature documentaries (Arts & Music, Science, History, Specialist Factual, and Natural History), corporates, and commercials
+My career as a sound recordist began during the filming of BBC Storyville’s “Simon Mann’s African Coup”, a documentary I was camera assisting on in Equatorial Guinea, West Africa.
+Prior to then, sound recording, editing and design had been a past time that lead to my art school specialism.
+Thereafter, I recorded sound in addition to lensing films myself.
+I’m now a dedicated sound recordist working on influential international broadcast and feature documentaries (particularly Arts & Music, Science, History, Specialist Factual, and Natural History), corporates, commercials, and feature films.

 Spirit of '89: The Game That Changed Everything